-IdenTrust's written Privacy Policies and Procedures (PPP), designed to comply with the requirements of the ACES CP and the ACES MOA, may be found in Section 9 of this ACES CPS.
+IdenTrust's written Privacy Policies and Procedures (PPP), designed to comply with the requirements of the ACES CP and the ACES MOA, may be found this Section 9.4 and its subparts.
+In addition, Section 9.4 and its subparts, as well as the PPP, describe the practices and procedures of IdenTrust relative to the requirements of Appendix J of NIST 800-53.